 A thousand years ago the people who lived at Chimney Rock depended on the plants around them for food, fuel, tools, housing, clothing, medicine, and art.
 The breadth and depth of their knowledge is almost unimaginable today.
 Join us for an introduction to some of the plant species that grow at Chimney Rock and their uses by ancestral Puebloan people.
-A brochure with color photos and information about the ancients’ uses of the plants seen on the tour will be provided to attendees.
 The tour includes the Great House Pueblo Trail (steep, rough trail with exposure to heights and drop-offs).

 Guests must enter through the Hwy 151 entry gate during the check-in period stated below; the gate will be locked at the end of that time.